-How to Get Paid for the New CCM Code or How to Increase Your Practice Revenue Without Seeing More Patients
+How to Get Paid for the New Chronic Care Management Code or How to Increase Your Practice Revenue Without Seeing More Patients

 What You Need to Do

-Provide 20 minutes or more of CCM services per patient per 30 days.
+Provide 20 minutes or more of chronic care management services per patient per 30 days.
 Offer patient centered medical services.
 Note: Your practice does not need to be a certified Patient Centered Medical Home.

 What the Patient Agreement Must Explain